 What Happens If Someone Drives Without Insurance in Concord, North Carolina?

 Car insurance is not optional in North Carolina.
 You must carry the minimum requirements even if you are only driving for a short period of time.
-Driving without insurance in North Carolina may result in several penalties, including fines, loss of driving privileges, and civil penalties.
+Driving without insurance in North Carolina may result in several penalties, including criminal charges, fines, loss of driving privileges, and civil penalties.

 What Does Uninsured Motorist Insurance Cover?

 If you are involved in a motor vehicle accident with an uninsured motorist, your uninsured motorist insurance will cover the damages caused up to your policy limits.
 This includes: